think41/foundation-voice/README.md

 ### 3.1 Example Explanation

-1. **Tool Functions**: Define regular Python functions that your agent can call.
-Each tool has a docstring, type hints, and a meaningful name.

-2. **Custom Callbacks**: The `AgentCallbacks` class provides hooks for various agent events.
-You can override these methods to add custom behavior

-3. **SDK Initialization**: Create a FastAPI app and initialize the SDK.

-4. **Connect Endpoint**: Set up an endpoint that initializes callbacks, registers tools, and handles connections.

-5. **Application Execution**: Run the FastAPI application with Uvicorn.
+1. You can use the cai sdk which is a class which provides multiple methods to run the agent with the choice of transport.

+2. Before running the agent, we need to create a json file with all the configartaions for the agent, then either put the path manual or load it from the environment variable.

+3. The ConfigLoader class is a utility class that loads the agent configuration from a JSON file.
+It can be used to load the configuration from a file.

-6. **Configuration**: To configure the agent, create a JSON file with the agent configuration and put it's path in the .env file. below you will find an example and explanation of a configuration file.
+4. to use an agent we need to define it as a dictionary that contains the [agent configuration](#4-creating-a-configuration-file), [contexts](#3-context), [tools](#2-tool-configuration), and [callbacks](#3-callbacks), below you will find examples and explanation of each.

+5. create the FastAPI app:- the FastAPI app is a web server that handles the HTTP requests.

+6. create a endpoint:- for connecting to the agent, the example shows the webrtc endpoint, you can choose your any transport of your choice.

+> Note: we currently support webrtc, websocket and daily transports, make sure your client is configured to use the same transport, as the client is responsible for handling the connection.

-## 4. Core Concepts
+### 3.2 Core Concepts

 The Foundational AI Server SDK is built around several key concepts that work together to create a flexible and powerful conversational AI system:

-### 4.1 Agent Configuration
+#### 1. Agent Configuration

 Agent configuration defines the behavior, capabilities, and components of your AI agent.
 This includes:

-- **Transport**: How clients connect to your agent (WebSocket, WebRTC, Daily.co)
 - **Voice Processing**: VAD, STT, and TTS settings
 - **Language Model**: Which LLM to use and how to configure it
 - **Prompts**: Instructions that guide the agent's behavior

 You can configure these through a JSON file.
-[Jump to Configuration File](#5-creating-a-configuration-file)
+[Jump to Configuration File](#4-creating-a-configuration-file)

+> Note: agent configuration is optional and can be defined in the agent you define in your main application.

-### 4.2 Tool Configuration
+#### 2. Tool Configuration

-Tools are functions that extend your agent's capabilities, allowing it to perform actions beyond conversation.
+Tools are functions that extend your LLM capabilities, allowing it to perform actions beyond conversation.
 Tools can:

 - Access external APIs or databases
 - Modify application state
 - Perform calculations or data processing
 - Interact with other systems

-Tools are registered in the `tool_config` dictionary.
-[Jump to Using Custom Tools](#6-using-custom-tools)
+Tools are registered in the `tool_config` [Jump to Custom Tools](#4-using-custom-tools-with-openai-agents)

+> Note: tools are optional and can be defined in the agent you define in your main application.

-### 4.3 Callbacks
+#### 3. Callbacks

 Callbacks provide hooks into the agent's lifecycle, allowing your application to respond to events such as: